stylus/stylus/docs/operators.md

     type(#fff) == 'color'
     // => true

+## Variable Definition: is defined

+This pseudo binary operator does not accept a right-hand operator, and does _not_ evaluate the left.
+This allows us to check if a variable has a value assigned to it.

+    @foo is defined
+    // => false

+    @foo = 15px
+    @foo is defined
+    // => true

+    #fff is defined
+    // => 'invalid "is defined" check on non-variable #fff'

 ## Ternary

 The ternary operator works as you would expect in most languages, being the only operator with three operands, the _condition_ expression, the _truth_ expression and the _false_ expression.